 Plumier, C. L'art de tourner en perfection.
 Lyon: Jean Certe, 1701.

 Google Books has digitized the Lyon Public Library copy of this work (Google Books ID: blSLCIVjLcAC).
 The icon at left links to a local copy of that digitization.

 Plumier, C. L'art de tourner en perfection. ["Nouvelle Edition, corrigée & augmentée"] Paris: Charles-Antoine Jombert, 1749.

 The second edition, of 1749, has been digitized by the poet and multimedia artist Christian Lavigne from the copy of the Library of Study, Verdun, Meuse, France.
 It is available for free download at: http://www.arsmathematica.org/plumier/index.html.
 The quality of this photographic reproduction is much higher than that of the Google Books scan of the first edition.

 Dr. Paul L. Ferraglio translated Plumier in 1975.
-This was printed in a very limited edition and is now scarce (I've never seen a copy).
+This was printed in a very limited edition from the translator's typescript and is now scarce.
+It is, however, well worth trying to acquire.